 Chlorine dioxide tablets are suitable for bacteria, viruses and has a low to moderate (slow) effect on Cryptosporidium and is highly effective on Giardia.
 You're most likely to find Katadyn Micropur Purification Tablets available in the US, outside the US there are several available types.
 Aquamira tablets are NSN 6850-01-551-7850.

 Chlorine dioxide tablets come in individual foil blister packets and have a shelf life of 4 years.
 They do not significantly affect the taste of water.

 Read the instructions for the tablet you select and follow them.

-- If you suspect the area you are in (proximity to livestock) has Cryptosporidium contact time is 30 minutes for clear water, 4 hours for turbid water
+- If you suspect the area you are in (proximity to livestock) has Cryptosporidium contact time is 30 minutes for clear water, 4 hours for turbid (non-clear) water.

-- Remember that the colder/dirtier your water the longer any purification tablet will take to work
+- Remember that in all cases the colder/dirtier your water the longer any purification tablet will take to work

 If you wish to, you may bring a water purification pump.
 If you choose to bring one, be sure you know how it works and carefully follow the procedure to assure that you do not drink contaminated water by accident.
 You are likely to only need one purifier pump per squad.
 If you have and want to bring one, talk to your squad leader.

-Pumps can break, so a water purifier does not replace the requirement for water purification tablets.
+Pumps can break, so a water purifier does not replace water purification tablets.